 Need help overcoming longstanding emotional challenges?
 Contact Glynis to Request an Appointment.

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, Certified Addictions Counsellor is a Counselling Therapist specializing in recovery from long standing Anxiety, Depression, Grief, Addictive Behaviors and Relationship problems.
+Glynis Sherwood – MEd, Canadian Certified Counselor, Registered Clinical Counselor, Certified Addictions Counselor is a Counseling Therapist specializing in recovery from long standing Anxiety, Depression, Grief, Addictive Behaviors and Relationship problems.